Photonsters/Universal-Photon-Network-Controller/README.md

 The interface of the program is quite intuitive and self-explanatory.
 However here are some details of some fields and buttons to make the usage go smoother.

 1. "IP Address" - The IP address of the printer.
 The program remembers the last used IP
+1. "Search" Button- The magnifier button next to the IP address dropdown field is the search button.
+This function can be used to aotomatically detect printers in your network.
 1. "Connect" Button - Clicking this button tries to connect to the printer.
 It will show an error message if the IP address doesn't exist or doesn't respond
 1. "Settings" Button - This button opens the settings dialog box.
 Below are the description of the settings
  1. "Ping Timeout in millisecond" - The time for pinging the IP address to check if it exists or not.